rikschennink/rikschennink.nl/_posts/2014-08-25-gulpin-sass-to-css.md

 });
 {% endhighlight %}

-Run the `gulp` command again and you'll see a *styles.css* file has been created in the */static/css* directory.
+Run the <kbd>gulp</kbd> command again and you'll see a *styles.css* file has been created in the */static/css* directory.
 Excellent.

 ### Getting rid of those prefixes

 Still things could be better, we've got our SASS magic, which is great and all, but AutoPrefixer that's where things really start moving in the right direction.

-Run `npm install --save-dev gulp-autoprefixer` to add the AutoPrefixer task to your project.
+Run <kbd>npm install --save-dev gulp-autoprefixer</kbd> to add the AutoPrefixer task to your project.
 Adding modules really is this simple, I can't get enough of it.
 View the small code changes to the gulp file below.

 {% highlight javascript %}
 var gulp = require('gulp');